Shirley Shen: Work in academia

-In 2021 Shen taught at UBC School of Architecture and Landscape Architecture, the leading school for architecture in Canada.
+In 2021 Shen taught at the University of British Columbia School of Architecture and Landscape Architecture, the leading school for architecture in Canada.
 She, along with husband and work partner Travis Hanks, offered what is called an option studio for students working on their Master's degree.
 The studio focused on the topic of "Missing Middle Housing" in Vancouver.

 Recognition

 In 2018, the Urbanarium, a city improvement platform, held an open design competition to develop and present options for addressing Metro Vancouver's affordability and social health challenges, with outstanding design and social innovation.
 Shen and Haeccity Studio won both the Grand Prize and Planner's Prize for their Micro-Op Concept.

 Haeccity Studio was awarded Runner-up in the Volvo New Garage Challenge in 2021.
 Their project titled "Mainspring: Our Place to Recharge” was focused on densified neighbourhoods and more sustainable modes of transportation.

 Shen’s studio, Haeccity, was selected to be a part of the 2023 Venice Architecture Biennale (La Biennale di Venezia).
 They were one of ten contributors, from across Canada, for the “Not for Sale!" exhibition by Architects Against Housing Alienation (AAHA).

 In 2015 Haeccity was part of the VIVA Vancouver's Robson Redux competition designed to transform the 800 block of Robson Street in Downtown Vancouver, Canada.
 Haeccity's entry "Robson Reclaimed" received widespread recognition and an honourable mention award.

-Notable works include Curio House and Missing Middle Infill Housing.
-Both are located in Vancouver, BC.
+Notable works include Curio House and Missing Middle Infill Housing in Vancouver, BC.